dmilkie/starter-academic/content/home/experience.md

     location: Philadelphia, PA
     date_start: '2002-09-01'
     date_end: '2008-05-01'
+    description: |2-
-    description: I spent my time in graduate school studying and measuring carbon nanotubes.
-I made many optical, electrical, and thermal measurements, with some electron microscopy and magnetic measurements along for the ride too.
-Measurements requiring multi-day averaging and mapping of large parameter space required heavy experimental automation.
-I learned and loved to build control algorithms for collecting and analyzing these data automatically, and brought that over to a multi-user facility.
-I also enjoyed exploring my way through the city, while my experiments continued toiling throughout the night.
+          Studied and measured carbon nanotubes using optical, electrical, and thermal measurements, with some electron microscopy and magnetic measurements along for the ride too.
+Multi-day measurement averaging and mapping of large parameter space required heavy (and robust!) automation.

+    I learned and loved to build control algorithms for collecting and analyzing these data automatically, and got a big kick out of bringing that over to a multi-user facility.

 ---